What's True About The Myth About Squarespace SEO

 No, I'm going to review the most important areas where Squarespace has real SEO problems.
 I'm also going to put these problems in perspective so you can get as clear-eyed a view as possible.

 Let's get this out of the way.
 It's true that there's no Squarespace SEO plugin like Yoast in Wordpress.
 But what is an SEO plugin?
 It's really just a checklist that helps you do what you need to do for search engine optimization purposes.
-That Squarespace doesn't have such a plugin speaks to both its strengths and its weaknesses.
+That Squarespace doesn't have its own Yoast speaks to both its strengths and its weaknesses.

 Still, Squarespace is a wee bit misleading when they remark, in their article on what Squarespace does for SEO, "Squarespace has the technical side covered for you—there's no need to search for plugins or get under the hood."
 In fact, you'll need to make sure you get any number of things right and avoid a variety of pitfalls, some of which are indeed "under the hood."
 And without a plugin like Yoast to guide you, doing Squarespace SEO really does require attention to detail.